FAQs: Frequently Asked Questions

 -

-an Azure ‘vCPU’ tends to be a CPU thread and shared with noisy neighbours
+an Azure ‘vCPU’ tends to be a CPU thread and shared with noisy neighbors

 -